Affect, Motivation, and Action lab

 Vision

-(1) We at the Affect Motivation and Action lab are fascinated by feelings and motivational states and how they link to our actions.
-We aim to answer questions such as:
+We at the Affect Motivation and Action (AMA) lab are fascinated by feelings and motivational states and how they link to our actions.
+Broadly, we aim to explore intriguing questions such as how people manage to stay motivated and persevere through tedious tasks, even on a gloomy Blue Monday, and why a happy mood can make individuals perceive the world as a safer, more welcoming place.

 In our research, we cross traditional borders and draw inspiration from various fields including cognitive neuroscience, social psychology, clinical psychology, affective neuroscience, psychopharmacology, and (digital) humanities.
 Our ambition is to do robust research rooted in this fertile ground, using all relevant tools available in the toolkit of the cognitive neuroscientist.

-(2) On a more associative note, AMA is also the acronym for
+On a more playful note, AMA also stands for

 Ask Me Anything

-(3) Lastly, did you know that the word “AMA” means “love” in Latin?
-The philosopher Augustine of Hippo once famously introduced the principle:
+Finally, did you know that “AMA” means “love” in Latin?
+This meaning resonates deeply with our lab’s ethos.
+The philosopher Augustine of Hippo once coined the phrase:

 AMA ET FAC QUOD VIS